 There is a solution: uninsured and underinsured motorist coverage.
 While a few states make this mandatory, many make it optional.
 We suggest it should be an essential part of your auto insurance coverage, precisely for the hypothetical situation described above.
 Uninsured and underinsured motorist insurance can help protect you when the other party has no auto insurance or doesn’t have enough to cover your injuries or damages.

-Our independent agents at will work with you to make sure you have the right protection, between liability insurance, collision insurance, comprehensive coverage, and uninsured/underinsured motorist coverage.
+Our independent agents at Caldwell Insurance will work with you to make sure you have the right protection, between liability insurance, collision insurance, comprehensive coverage, and uninsured/underinsured motorist coverage.
 Contact us today, or request a quote online, and be sure to ask about protection if you’re hit by someone without insurance.